 What can I expect to learn in the program?

 In dividing the work on your project, each individual’s own learning objectives will be balanced with the needs of the team’s research question.
 You might get much better at certain skills you’re already bringing with you into the program, and you might learn entirely new skills as well.
-In the past, some of our fellows have picked up a totally new programming language, gotten familiar with cloud computing resources, trained a machine learning algorithm for the first time, etc. It’s hard to say exactly what skills you will spend your time on, as each project will be different in nature; moreover, within each team, individuals may be working on different aspects of the project.
-Having said that, all students can expect to learn a lot about cleaning data, developing software, using best practices in reproducible science, working in interdisciplinary and cross-sector teams, grappling with ethical questions in data-intensive work, and thinking from a human-centered design perspective.
+In the past, some of our Fellows have picked up a totally new programming language, gotten familiar with cloud computing resources, trained a machine learning algorithm for the first time, etc. It’s hard to say exactly what skills you will spend your time on, as each project will be different in nature; moreover, within each team, individuals may be working on different aspects of the project.
+Having said that, all Fellows can expect to learn a lot about cleaning data, developing software, using best practices in reproducible science, working in interdisciplinary and cross-sector teams, grappling with ethical questions in data-intensive work, and thinking from a human-centered design perspective.
 Also, you will likely be working on a project in a domain or problem space that is new to you, and you can expect to learn a lot about that subject matter.

 I prefer to work independently.
 Are there options for working outside of a project team?

-No. Teamwork is an indispensable part of the DSSG experience.
-Every year, fellows overwhelmingly rank working collaboratively with their teammates as one of the most impactful and rewarding aspects of the program.
+No. Teamwork is an indispensable part of the UW DSSG experience.
+Every year, Fellows overwhelmingly rank working collaboratively with their teammates as one of the most impactful and rewarding aspects of the program.
 But it can also be challenging, and we realize that this is not the kind of challenge everyone seeks.
 If you know that you become stressed by things like waiting for consensus to emerge, sharing attribution for your work, or modulating your pace of work to accommodate others, then this program might not be the best fit for you.

 What kind of mentorship do DSSG Fellows get?